-The other night, at approximately 10pm (which is about 2.5 hours past my kids’ bedtimes), my darling little almost-six-year-old daughter decided that it was high time she ask us some very pointed questions.
+One night, at approximately 10pm (which was about 2.5 hours past my kids’ bedtimes), my darling little (almost-six-year-old at the time) daughter decided that it was high time she ask us some very pointed questions.
 About exactly how babies are made.
 And with whom they can be made.
 And why?
 And how?
 HOW?
-The other night, at approximately 10pm (which is about 2.5 hours past my kids’ bedtimes), I nearly died of embarrassment while telling my darling little almost-six-year-old daughter exactly how that happens.
+One night, at approximately 10pm (which is about 2.5 hours past my kids’ bedtimes), I nearly died of embarrassment while telling my darling little daughter exactly how that happens.
 Well, sorta.

-Story turns six in a few weeks, and I’ll be honest: it never crossed my mind that we’d be having this discussion with her at this age, but hey, it’s done now, and there’s no un-knowing it.
+Story was to turn six in a few weeks, and I’ll be honest: it never crossed my mind that we’d be having this discussion with her at that age, but hey, it’s done now, and there’s no un-knowing it.
 She knows about periods, and why they happen.
 She knows that she has different parts that make her female from those that make her brother and Daddy male.
 She knows women have eggs, men have sperm, and she knew that somehow those two products combined to form new people.
 It was the “how” that she

 wanted needed to know.

 And, by the way, do you know who I blame for planting these seeds of curiosity in my sweet little child’s head?
 BlogHer.